openoms/bitcoin-tutorials/tor_hidden_service_example.md

     ```
   * See this video for different Windows and MacOS: https://www.keepitsimplebitcoin.com/how-to-install-tor/

-* SSH over Tor:
+* SSH over Tor
-  In a Linux terminal use (set the custom port used for ssh):
+  in a Linux terminal use (set the custom port used for ssh):
   ```
-  torify ssh username@HiddenServiceAddress.onion:80
+  torify ssh username@HiddenServiceAddress.onion:8080
   ```

-* If there is a website hosted on the port open it in the [Tor Browser](https://www.torproject.org/)
+* If there is a website hosted on your .onion service use the [Tor Browser](https://www.torproject.org/) to open the address.

 ## Add client authorization (Optional)
 A simple example of requiring authentication credential in order to connect to the onion service